What is Addiction? Defining and Treating It

 It’s commonly believed that an individual has to hit “rock bottom” to finally stop abusing addictive substances.
 Hitting rock bottom is a common phrase referring to when someone has reached the lowest time of their life and has nowhere else to turn.
 Only then, it’s believed that addicts will seek the help they so desperately need.
 But, it’s not necessarily true that people have to hit rock bottom just to go to treatment.
 It is possible to get help without experiencing all of the consequences of addiction.
 But, it only works if you’re motivated.

+So what is addiction?
+It’s a problem that can definitely be treated.
 If you think that you’re ready to get the help you need to confront and battle your addiction, YOU ARE.
 Plus, you never know if tomorrow is the day your drug of choice will take your life.
 So, decide now that you want to be an individual whose life isn’t determined by drug use.
 Contact Simple Path Recovery today to speak with an addiction specialist about programs which may help you battle addiction!